scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   </tr>
 </table>

 `name`.
-String that represents the name of the corresponding definition.
+Display name of the definition.
+Usually, it's the same as the name of the corresponding [Symbol](#symbol), except for package objects whose display name is their name in source code and symbol name is `package`.

 `tpe`.
 [Type](#type) that represents the definition signature.
 See [Languages](#languages) for more information on which definitions have